 Child Support by Court Order

-In legal terms, an "order" is a command entered by a judge (usually a family court judge in child support cases), instructing parties to take some action (i.e. to make periodic child support payments in a set amount), or face penalties for violation of the order.
+In legal terms, an "order" is a command by a judge (usually a family court judge).
+The judge directs the parties to act.
+For example, the judge will direct them to make monthly child support payments and take penalties if they violate the order.

 Creation of Child Support Court Orders

-Though specific procedures may vary from state-to-state, a child support order is usually created in one of three situations: as part of the divorce process; when an unmarried parent seeks child support; or when a state child support agency's services are utilized.
+Though specific procedures may vary from state to state, a child support order is usually created in one of three situations:

 Child Support Orders as Part of the Divorce Process

-Note: Even if divorcing spouses reach a settlement agreement on child support out of court, in most states the family court will still need to approve the agreement to ensure that it complies with state child support guidelines.
+It's also possible that divorcing spouses may reach a settlement agreement on child support out of court.
+In most states, the family court judge must still approve the agreement to ensure it complies with state child support guidelines.
+They will also ensure that it results in an enforceable child support order.
 Once approved, the agreement will serve as the basis for a child support order entered by the court.

-A child support order can also be requested by a parent when there is no marriage relationship to dissolve, because the mother and father were never married in the first place.
-In such cases, the custodial parent who is seeking child support can go to family court (usually a county branch of the state's superior court) to request that a child support order be put in place.
+A parent can also request a child support order when the mother and father were never married.
+In such cases, the custodial parent can go to family court or a trial court of general jurisdiction (like a district court or a state's superior court) to request that a child support order be put in place.

 Child Support Court Orders and State Services

-A parent seeking child support may not need to go to court him/herself to get a child support order -- a county or local branch of the state child support services/enforcement agency may go before the court, on the parent's behalf, and ask that a child support order be put in place.
-The agency can then provide services to the parent seeking child support.
+However, a parent seeking child support may not need to go to court to get a child support order.
+A county or local branch of the state child support services/enforcement agency may go before the court on the parent's and child's behalf.
+For instance, the agency obtains an order on behalf of a parent who receives public assistance.

-Once a child support order is entered by a court, the order becomes an enforceable legal document which, among other things:
+Once a child support order is entered by a court, that order becomes an enforceable legal document which, among other things:

-- Identifies the parties to the order (who pays support; who receives support);
+- Identifies the parties to the order (who pays support and who receives support)

-- Establishes the amount of child support to be paid (including frequency of payment);
+- Establishes the amount of child support to be paid and the frequency of payment

-- Sets the procedure for payment (i.e. paycheck deductions, direct payment, or other options);
+- Sets the procedure for payment (paycheck deductions, direct payment, or other options)

-- Authorizes penalties for violation (i.e. wage garnishment, imposition of fines).
+- Authorizes penalties for violation (wage garnishment, imposition of fines, etc.)

 Enforcement of Child Support Court Orders

-Remember that in most states an actual child support order must be in place before any enforcement/collection action can be taken.
-As discussed above, once a child support order is issued, the state's child support services/enforcement agency can provide parent location, support collection, or support enforcement services.
+Remember that in most states, an actual child support order must be in place before any enforcement/collection action can be taken.
+Once a child support order is issued, the state's child support services/enforcement agency can then provide parent location, support collection, or support enforcement actions.